 Around 24 weeks would be a pretty fast turnaround for a divorce.
 A good rule of thumb for a straight-forward divorce from application to decree absolute is five to seven months.
 However, just speaking to my colleagues at Woolley & Co has revealed huge inconsistencies around the country.
 This begs the question: is there somewhere in the country where you will get a divorce faster?
 Has one region discovered the Holy Grail of how to process a divorce quickly?

-What my small bit of research amongst our 23 divorce lawyers showed is that while one court can be good for a few months, it can then go completely downhill and cause significant delays for divorce and other family law cases.
+What my small bit of research amongst our 23 divorce solicitors showed is that while one court can be good for a few months, it can then go completely downhill and cause significant delays for divorce and other family law cases.

 “Fluctuating from bearable to useless” was the response one of my colleagues gave when asked about his local court.
 Others are finding things more on the bearable side of the equation unless there is an element to the case that is unusual.
 If so, that can delay things by months.